vortex314/zenoh-projects/zenoh-stm32/readme.md

+# PROJECT PAUSED : waiting for peer serial capability in zenoh pico

 # Adapting Zenoh Pico for a new platform
 - Minimal changes needed in zenoh-pico to support an extra platform
 - keep platform specific include file , system.cpp and network.cpp out of the zenoh-pico source tree